-- Vulval vestibulitis – a sharp, knifing pain is experienced when pressure is applied to the vestibule: for example, when sitting on a bicycle seat, inserting a tampon or attempting sexual intercourse.
+- Vulvar vestibulitis – a sharp, knifing pain is experienced when pressure is applied to the vestibule: for example, when sitting on a bicycle seat, inserting a tampon or attempting sexual intercourse.

-Vulval intraepithelial neoplasia (VIN) is a pre-cancerous condition of the vulva.
+Vulvar intraepithelial neoplasia (VIN) is a pre-cancerous condition of the vulva.
 The affected cells divide quickly and erratically, but could stay benign (non-cancerous) for many years.
-Vulval cancer is classified according to its cell of origin.
+Vulvar cancer is classified according to its cell of origin.
 This can include:

 - Squamous cell carcinoma – originating in the skin cells.
 This type accounts for about 90 per cent of cases.